Understanding Postpartum PTSD

 - Suffering anxiety and panic attacks for seemingly no reason

 - Difficulty sleeping, concentrating or remembering things

-Overall, women with full-blown postpartum PTSD will feel as though they are in a constant state of distress which activates the brain’s “fight or flight” mode.
-This is what causes all of the above physical, mental, emotional and behavioral symptoms.
+Overall, women with full-blown postpartum PTSD will feel as though they are in a constant state of distress, which activates the brain’s “fight or flight” mode.
+This causes all of the above physical, mental, emotional and behavioral symptoms.

 Postpartum PTSD symptoms should be temporary and they are highly treatable.
-However, if a diagnosis isn’t reached and treatment is not sought, postpartum PTSD can have devastating long-term effects that can be damaging to mental and personal health especially when it comes to functioning daily life and maintaining interpersonal relationships.
+However, if a diagnosis isn’t reached and treatment is not sought, postpartum PTSD can have devastating long-term effects on mental and personal health.
+The worst-hit areas are daily life functions and the maintaining of personal relationships.

 Postpartum PTSD Treatment

 Symptoms of postpartum PTSD are highly treatable.
 Many women who receive treatment for their trauma go on to live normal lives and never experience reminders and flashbacks of the event again.

-It is important for women to recognize their symptoms and seek treatment so that they can overcome their fears, reduce the level of distress in their lives and ensure they build a bond with their child.
+It is important for women to recognize their symptoms and seek treatment so that they can overcome their fears, reduce the level of distress in their lives and ensure they bond with their child.
 Early treatment for postpartum PTSD also prevents the condition from manifesting in other destructive ways, such as eating disorders, addiction, compulsive behavior, or suicide.

 Psychotherapy options such as Cognitive Behavioral Therapy (CBT) or Eye Movement Desensitization and Reprocessing (EMDR) are highly effective forms of PTSD treatment.
 These can be conducted by psychiatrists, psychologists or other mental health care professionals.

 If you are experiencing postpartum PTSD, it is important to seek the advice of a physician or mental health professional as soon as you notice the signs and symptoms.